-As shown in the following diagram, the course shall be laid out so that competitors run approximately 200 m, swim approximately 300 m, and run approximately 200 m to finish.
+As shown in the following diagram, the course shall be laid out so that competitors run approximately 200m, swim approximately 300m, and run approximately 200m to finish between two green (or area coloured) flags.

 Competitors must finish on their feet in an upright position.
 The finish is judged on the competitor's chest crossing the finish line.